 The Advance-Decline Volume Line (AD Volume Line) is a breadth indicator based on Net Advancing Volume, which is the volume of advancing stocks less the volume of declining stocks.
 Net Advancing Volume is positive when advancing volume exceeds declining volume and negative when declining volume exceeds advancing volume.
-The AD Volume Line is a cumulative measure of Net Advancing Volume.
-It rises when Net Advancing Volume is positive and falls when Net Advancing Volume is negative.
+The AD Volume Line is a cumulative measure of Net Advancing Volume, rising when Net Advancing Volume is positive and falling when it is negative.
 Chartists plot the AD Volume Line for a specific index and compare it to the performance of that index.
 The AD Volume Line should confirm an advance or a decline with similar movements.
 Bullish or bearish divergences in the AD Volume Line signal a change in buying or selling pressure that could foreshadow a reversal in the index.

 AD Volume Line (previous value) + Net Advancing Volume (current value)

 As a cumulative indicator, the AD Volume Line is a running total of each period's Net Advancing Volume.
 The actual value of the AD Volume Line depends on the starting point for the calculation.
-The AD Volume Line has to start somewhere so the first value is simply Net Advancing Volume for one period.
+Since it has to start somewhere, the first calculation for the AD Volume Line is simply Net Advancing Volume for one period.
 The next value is the AD Volume Line value for the previous period plus Net Advancing Volume for the current period.

 Because it is based on volume, the AD Volume Line measures the buying and selling pressure behind an advance or a decline.
 The volume behind advancing stocks represents buying pressure, while the volume behind declining stocks represents selling pressure.